jddurand/c-marpaESLIF/README.txt

 # - Tests always overwrite PATH with value of variable TEST_PATH
 # - Sourcedir of package Xx is always inside current package as 3rdparty/github/Xx
 # - There all under github at https://github.com/jddurand/c-Xx.git
+# - They are pure libraries, no window stuff
 #

 List of macros:

-MACRO (MYPACKAGEDEPENDENCY dependTarget dependSourceDir dependIncludeDirsVarname)
+MACRO (MYPACKAGEDEPENDENCY dependTarget dependSourceDir dependIncludeDirsVarname) MACRO (MYPACKAGESTART      packageName)